-Megs wrote in her initial email, “we are wildly in love, love traveling, love spontaneous adventures, and making incredible one of a lifetime memories”.
+Megs wrote in her initial email, “we are wildly in love, love traveling, love spontaneous adventures, and making incredible once-in-in-a-lifetime memories”.

 That pretty much sums up the thought behind the decision to elope.
 They were planning a bigger wedding reception for January 2019 in Calgary.

-The order of the day was very low-key, relaxed, and a chill time.
+The order of the day was very low-key, relaxed, and chill time.
 This was a chance to take some pictures and enjoy a special vacation away together, just the two of them.

 Their check-in number was B103, so another 13 🙂 Meant to be!

-After a sweet, emotional ceremony in the beautiful rotunda, we took some photos on my favorite spots around City Hall.
+After a sweet, emotional ceremony in the beautiful rotunda, we took some photos around my favorite spots around City Hall.
 This included the grand staircase and the 4th Floor gallery.

 One of my favorite moments of the morning was when they exchanged personal cards.

 The meaningful exchange took place in the stunning Palace of Fine Arts.
 That was our second portrait location after Crissy Field with its Golden Gate Bridge views.

 There were nerves, and laughs and tears and hugs and it was the stuff that wedding photography is made of!

 It’s such a lovely idea to write out some words of affirmation & love in a card to deliver later during the wedding day.
 You might exchange cards or read them out in your own private vow exchange ceremony.